 What is the home like?
 The home has a split floor plan with four bedrooms and has all the typical comforts of home.
 Kitchen, dining, and living rooms comprise one large common area.
 The home is located on a fenced one acre lot surrounded by acres of pine forest.
 It is centrally located to many of the springs.
 A large open yard provides ample area for evening group activities.
 What are the sleeping arrangements like?
 Campers will be housed on single or bunk beds with plenty of storage so that they do not need to live out of a bag.
 Boys and girls rooms are separated by the large living area and the staff bedroom is in the middle.
 There are separate bathrooms for boys and girls.
 What is the food like?
 The food is fresh and prepared with the campers assistance.
 Healthy snacks are available anytime.
 We can accommodate most dietary restrictions.

 What is the canoe trip like?
 We spend two days canoeing down one of the largest rivers in Florida exploring the many springs that enter the Suwannee River.
 At night we stay in screened huts, and full bathroom facilities are available.
 Prior canoe experience is not required as we will teach your child the proper technique.
 No whitewater is encountered.
 We have fishing gear for those wanting to fish.
 If you have your own fishing gear, feel free to bring it.
 Life jackets are worn by all while canoeing.
+This trip is only offered during Sessions II & III.
 Do the campers earn community service hours?
 Yes, the campers have an opportunity to earn community service hours during Sessions II & III only.
 The number of hours is dependent on how much the camper participates, but usually averages around 10 hours.
 What do you see on the hikes?
 We will see many inland springs, rivers that disappear underground, human impacts on the springs, old settlements, native plants and animals (unfortunately some non-natives as well), and Florida's biggest rapids (Class III).
 What is the tubing like?
 We will tube down a crystal clear spring fed river.
 We snorkel a great deal during the down river float as well.
 The surrounding land is all natural with no development.
 Countless birds, fish, and turtles are encountered along with occasional river otters and manatees.